sunu/scratchpad/README.md

 2. Run `npm install` to install the dependencies.

-3. Run `npm start` to start the local web server.
+3. Run `npm start` to bundle the js files and start the local web server.

-3. Go to `http://localhost:8000` and you should see the app running!
+3. Go to `http://localhost:8080` and you should see the app running!

 ## License